 I don’t care if you sing about Jesus or God.
 I don’t think Jesus gives a sh** if you believe in him or not.
 I think Jesus wanted to convert us to a way of life, not to a system of belief.
 I think Jesus cares that I want to help and support you, and that you want to help and support me, and that we want to do that for everybody we meet, with no exceptions.

 But I know we don’t have time for that, and I didn’t have time to think it clearly anyway, and so we do our awkward step-and-shuffle with the exchange of $20, which I tell him I hope he will use in some way that contributes to his well-being.
 He starts telling me about how he has a dream for his life and something about rehab but his eyes are dead — this is a practiced recitation — and I interrupt him.
 “No, no, you don’t need to explain anything.
 I’m just telling you what I hope for you, okay?
 It’s just what I hope for you.
 That you take care of yourself.
 Okay?”
 And I walk on.
 Good Lord.
 For a twenty buck hand-out he thinks he owes me a college application essay?
 Please.
-Honey.
-Just go.
+No. Your private life is yours.

 When I am about a block away, I hear him shout jubilantly in a much different tone than the one he had used with me, “HALLELUJAH!”
 I don’t know if he’s relieved because he can get food, a fix, bus fare, a six-pack, or what.
+It’s none of my business.
 He’s in God’s hands and his own, but he has put his song into me, and as I continue walking down 4th Street I find myself singing,

 Ain’t no sunshine when she’s gone…